 Now that you have an idea of how much your project will cost, you should start researching grants.
 Your state's Department of Transportation is a great place to look for available grant money.
 If you're lucky, there might even be a grant coordinator on staff to help you through this process.

-Federal funding is typically dispersed through the state programs, but there are some federal grants out there.
 Here are some useful resources to search for available grants:

 Once you find the grant you wish to apply for, make sure you read the entire Request for Proposal (RFP), which will include important application requirements and submission deadlines.

 Tell your story, and use data to back it up.
 Gather statistics and other evidence that proves why your community needs this traffic safety enhancement.
 Was there a recent accident or a few too many close calls?
 Whatever the case, communicate how your safety issue needs to be promptly addressed to prevent this from happening again.

 Be sure to communicate the effectiveness of your planned safety enhancement and what may happen if you aren't awarded the grant money.
 This creates a sense of urgency and will set you apart from other applicants.

 Before you hit that send button, review your application.
 Hire a professional grant writer to proof your application or, at the very least, have a coworker read through it.
 Simple errors can be the downfall of any well-constructed grant application, so take the time to make sure your application has the best chance of approval.